aardvarkk/tami/README.md

           - calls fillbuffer at either uint8 or int16 sample size
           - CSoundGen::FillBuffer
             - CSoundGen::PlayBuffer
-              - waits for a "buffer event" of BUFFER_IN_SYNC and then writes to the buffer
+              - *waits* for a "buffer event" of BUFFER_IN_SYNC and then writes to the buffer
+                - WaitForSyncEvent returns when it's notified that the play position is at the START of a block
               - CDSoundChannel::WriteBuffer
+                - locks the DirectSound buffer and memcpys to it

 # APU
 - runs on "cycles"